Selconag/.NET_InfluxDB-Integration_Async/README.md

 #### Important Note: Detailed video and other explanations for connection is referenced in the Non-Async Repo.
 So please check it out.

+#### Things will be added:
+MQTT Broker Connection between places or devices.
+Detailed REST API that can be interacted from Swagger UI.
+Swagger-UI Independent Rest API usage documentation( A Readme.txt with instructions on how to use services like Postman application too.)